- St. Gregory -

 Patience, abnegation, the ready acceptance of the Cross, are the great lessons the Son of God sets before us.
 Those who learn them well and imprint them upon their hearts belong to the first class in the school of Jesus Crucified.

 - St. Vincent de Paul -

-Holy Mother Church dedicates the month of March to Saint Joseph, Patron of the Universal Church
+Holy Mother Church dedicates the month of July to the Most Precious Blood of Jesus Christ

 The purpose of this website is to share the beautiful Catholic resources that God has so richly blessed us with.
 All texts unless they are my own words have their sources quoted, and most of them are in the public domain.
 Any educational items that I have made for or with my children are NOT TO BE USED FOR PROFIT, but are meant to be used for personal use by individuals and families.
 You may link to our site if you so choose.